 Find What You Need At Buildworld

-With Buildworld's online store you never need to look far for the equipment you need to install felt on your shed roof.
-We stock a range of felts, from standard Green Mineral felt used by most shed makers, to heavy-duty products that can withstand severe weather conditions such as strong winds.
+With Buildworld's online store, you never need to look far for the equipment you need to install felt on your shed roof.
+We stock a range of felts, from standard Green Mineral felt used by most shed makers to heavy-duty products that withstand severe weather conditions such as strong winds.

 We also stock felt adhesive, underlays, protection strips for eaves, and all the tools you need to install the felt, from craft knives, to claw hammers and clout nails.
-We also sell timber, should you need to replace any of the roof timbers.
+We also sell timber if you need to replace any of the roof timbers.